 Save a Peace Lily with Brown Leaf Tips

 - Increase the humidity by misting the leaves regularly.
-As low humidity is the main cause of brown leaf tips, Mist the leaves creates a humid micro climate which helps to mimic the peace lily’s natural tropical environment.
+As low humidity is the main cause of brown leaf tips, mist the leaves to create a humid micro-climate which helps to mimic the peace lily’s natural tropical environment.
 How often you have to mist the leaves depends on how dry the air is indoors in your climate, but mist the peace lily’s leaves daily whilst the tips are turning brown.
-You can also use a plant humidifier (available online or at garden centers) which can increase the humidity to a precise level and creates a more favorable environment for your peace lily and other indoor tropical plants.
+You can also use a plant humidifier (available online or at garden centers) which can increase the humidity to a precise level and create a more favorable environment for your peace lily and other indoor tropical plants.

 - Water the peace lily with a generous soak when the surface of the soil feels dry.
-Watering thoroughly, ensures that the water infiltrates the soil and reached the roots where it is required to alleviate the stress that is causing the leaves to droop and the tips to turn brown.
+Watering thoroughly ensures that the water infiltrates the soil and reaches the roots where it is required to alleviate the stress that is causing the leaves to droop and the tips to turn brown.

 - Place the peace lily in bright indirect light, out of any direct sunlight.
 Sunlight can not only turn the leaf tips brown but scorch the entire leaf.

-- If you are in an area with hard tap water or suspect the fluoride and chlorine could be contributing to the brown leaf tips then use rainwater, bottled water or distilled water to water your peace lily.
-You can also leaves a bowl of water out overnight which gives the fluoride and chlorine time to evaporate, so that is safe to water your peace lily.
+- If you are in an area with hard tap water or suspect the fluoride and chlorine could be contributing to the brown leaf tips then use rainwater, bottled water, or distilled water to water your peace lily.
+You can also leave a bowl of water out overnight which gives the fluoride and chlorine time to evaporate, so that is safe to water your peace lily.

 Should I Cut The Brown Tips Off my Peace Lily Leaves?